stanislavsavolainen/Fullstack-programming-materials-/springboot/online_shop_project1_plan2/README.md

 Changes 7th november 2023:

 - add create-product page to online shop project (check createproduct1.html and angularjslogic3.js files), also updated SpringBoot POST /product method to create new product at database (check OnlineShopController1.java).
-This implementation not complitely done: required backend input validation and add more details/functionality at creation page ( very important details is still missing)
+This implementation not complitely done: required backend input validation and add more details/functionality at creation page ( very important details are still missing)